kizniche/Mycodo/docs/API.md

 **get_condition_measurement**\ (*condition_id*)

-Gets the measurement from a Condition of a Conditional Controller.
+Gets the measurement from a Condition of a Conditional Function.

 Parameters: